 - Sonic Rush has a few rooms that need to be cleared of enemies to advance.

-- The Mini-Boss Tower in Kirby's Adventure, and the third level of Ripple Star in Kirby 64.
+- The Meta-Knight encounters and the Mini-boss tower in Kirby's Adventure, and the third level of Ripple Star in Kirby 64: The Crystal Shards.

 - Bionic Commando had this during many of the Reactor Boss fights.